Emergency Procedure

 Saturday, 10 January 2026

-I did notice that several of the Sussex cattle have bald patches on their coats that look consistent with mites.
-I appreciate that, given the current weather conditions, it isn’t possible to spray them at the moment.
+I did notice that several of the Sussex cattle have bald patches on their coats that appear consistent with mites.
+However, I appreciate that, given the current weather conditions, it isn’t possible to spray them at present.

 No comments: